-You have 100 USDH in your wallet.
+A user has 100 USDH in their wallet.
 For some catastrophic reason, USDH’s price falls to $0.50.
-Your choices are:
+The choices are:

 - B. Wait for users with loans to buy 50% off USDH from the market and push USDH back up to $1.00.

-- Option A is the worst decision possible, especially if you've acquired USDH from the market.
+- Option A is the worst decision possible, especially if a user has acquired USDH from the market.

-- Option C is an incredible deal if you're borrowing USDH.
+- Option C is optimal if a user is borrowing USDH.

 - Enough users choosing Option C makes Option B possible.